Christine Toy Johnson

 Screenplays include NO WAVE (with Charles Randolph-Wright), JUMPING THE THIRD RAIL (winner, 2016 Meryl Streep/IRIS Writers Lab Fellowship, now titled LOOK UP), RIDING OUT THE STORM (screenplay & lyrics with composer Michael Mott, produced by Moongate Productions), WINNING NEW YORK (screenplay & lyrics with composer Bobby Cronin, produced by New York Film Academy), FOOD LIKE LOVE (screenplay & lyrics with composer Bobby Cronin, produced by New York Film Academy), and OLD, FAT & UGLY.
 An anthology of her work (including her award-winning documentary "Transcending - the Wat Misaka Story") was inducted into the Library of Congress Asian Pacific American Performing Arts Collection in 2010.
 She is an alumna of the BMI Lehman Engel Musical Theatre Workshop and the founder of The Asian American Theatre Artists Collective (as an inaugural recipient of the Dramatists Guild Foundation's Catalyst for Change Fellowship).

-An avid advocate for inclusion, Christine is a member of the elected leadership of the Dramatists Guild of America and serves as Chair of their Diversity, Equity and Inclusion Committee.
-She is a founding member of the Obie Award winning AAPAC (Asian American Performers Action Coalition), served on the Board of the Tony honored Alliance for Inclusion in the Arts for over 15 years and the Council of Actors' Equity Association for 28 years (chairing their Equal Employment Opportunity Committee for 22 years).
+An avid advocate for inclusion, Christine is Treasurer of the Dramatists Guild of America and serves as Chair of their Diversity, Equity, Inclusion, and Access Committee.
+She is a founding member of the Tony honored and Obie Award winning AAPAC (Asian American Performers Action Coalition), served on the Board of the Tony honored Alliance for Inclusion in the Arts for over 15 years and the Council of Actors' Equity Association for 28 years (chairing their Equal Employment Opportunity Committee for 22 years).

-Christine was honored by the JACL (the nation’s largest and oldest Asian American civil rights organization) in 2010 for “exemplary leadership and dedication”, the “Wai Look Award for Service in the Arts” from the Asian American Arts Alliance in 2012, and the Rosetta LeNoire Award for “outstanding contributions to the universality of the human spirit” from Actors’ Equity Association in 2013, and has received over 20 competitive grants in support of her work.
+Christine was honored by the JACL (the nation’s largest and oldest Asian American civil rights organization) in 2010 for “exemplary leadership and dedication”, the “Wai Look Award for Service in the Arts” from the Asian American Arts Alliance in 2012, the Rosetta LeNoire Award for “outstanding contributions to the universality of the human spirit” from Actors’ Equity Association in 2013, and has received over 20 competitive grants in support of her work.
 She is a graduate of Sarah Lawrence College and the Certificate of Screenwriting Program at NYU.
 She has been a Guest Lecturer in Acting at the Yale School of Drama and the National Theatre Institute at the O'Neill.

 - Off Broadway